DUNE-DAQ/daq-conf/docs/README.md

   Add Resource objects to or remove from the `disabled` relationship of a Session

 ### `consolidate`
   Merge the contents of several database files, putting all objects into a single output file.
-Output file will only include schemas.
+Output file will NOT include schemas.

 ### `consolidate_files`
   Merge the contents of several database files, preserving included databases.
 Output file will contain only objects defined in files given on command line.